depicted-candela/SQLSequentially/README.md

 ### 📚 Course Structure: Your Roadmap to SQL Expertise

+Before to start this, be sure to take these tutorials [Basic SQL](https://datalemur.com/sql-tutorial/intro-to-sql) and [Intermediate SQL](https://datalemur.com/sql-tutorial/intermediate-data-science-sql-intro) from DataLemur SQL Tutorial.
 This course is sequentially structured to build your knowledge step-by-step.
 Each module contains detailed PDF lectures and dedicated exercises.

 ---